 Federal Programs Coordinator:

 Freire’s Federal Programs Coordinator is Max Matthews.
 He can be reached at 267-583-4456 or email@example.com.
-He works for Build the Future Education Collaborative, which acts as the central administrative office for Freire.
+He works for the Freire Schools Network Office, which acts as the central administrative office for Freire.

 Annual Title I Meeting for Families:

 Freire invites parents and families to attend our annual Title I information meeting, where we will describe our participation in Title I, Part A programs, explain the requirements of Title I, and explain the rights parents and families have to be involved.

 The meeting for the 2019-20 school year will be held on Tuesday, September 17th, 2019, 5:45 p.m.